jamezmca/learn-to-code/README.md

 3. An API project that uses the REST methodologies with Node.js, Express.js and PostgreSQL.
 Bonus points if you can contain it within a Docker Container and combine it with the ChatGPT API.

 4. A Full Stack project using a frontend framework (React.js or SvelteKit), Firebase auth, Firebase Firestore database & TailwindCSS.
 This could be a calender app, a todo app, or even a recipe app.

+**After completing a tutorial or project**, share your work on Twitter, LinkedIn or in the [Discord](https://discord.gg/BYr6gujs4k) channel and tag me so I can see.
+It really helps others to be inspired by your success and is a great to show everyone what you've been working on :P

 ## Land a Job